Summer Farm Camp

 |

-Farm Camp Sessions
+Farm Camp Sessions for 2025

 Registration |

-Farm Camp is $300 per session, $150 is due per session upon registration and is nonrefundable, the remaining $150 is due the first day of camp each week.
+Farm Camp is $350 per session, $200 is due per full day session upon registration and is nonrefundable, the remaining $150 is due the first day of camp each week.
+Morning session Farm Camp is $150 per session, $100 due upon registration and is nonrefundable, the remaining $50 is due the first day of camp each week.
 Each session is 5 days long.
 Children can be registered for more than one session.
 All sessions have time for farm animal care and interaction, yet each week has a different farming and homesteading focus.
+5 year olds that have attended Farm Camp before may attend full day camp.
 Reserve your child(ren)'s spot(s) at camp as early as possible.
 A waiting list will be made available in case of cancellations. |